IUDataStructuresCourse/course-web-page-fall-2024/lectures/more-algo-analysis.md

 # Review of Big-O

-**Definition** (Asympotic Less-Than) A function f is asymptotically slower or equal to function g, written **f ≲ g** if and only if
+**Definition** (Asymptotic Less-Than) A function f is asymptotically slower or equal to function g, written **f ≲ g** if and only if

     ∃ k c. ∀ n ≥ k. f(n) ≤ c g(n).

-**Definition** (Big-O) For a given function g, we define **O(g)** as the the set of functions that are asympotically slower or equal to g.
+**Definition** (Big-O) For a given function g, we define **O(g)** as the the set of functions that are asymptotically slower or equal to g.
 More

     O(g) = { f | f ≲ g }

-We use asympotic comparisons for
+We use asymptotic comparisons for
 1) the worst-case execution time of a program
 2) the amount of space (memory) allocated by a program